ElSigmaTom/ESP-Phone/README.md

 - Efficient, low-power communication using ESP-NOW

 ## Planned Features
 - [ ] **Retransmission**: If a message is sent and the peer is not within reach, the device will keep retransmitting the message until it is acknowledged.
+(Persists reboots)
 - [ ] **LoRa**: LoRa for bonus range.
 - [ ] **Keypad_I2C**: Support for 4x3 Matrix Keypads via an I2C expander like PCF8574.
 ## Hardware Requirements